Gabefire/rock-paper-scissors/README.md

 The game is played for a total of 5 rounds, and the player's score is kept track of throughout the game.
 After 5 rounds, the final score is displayed.

 ## Technologies Used
-This project was written using JavaScript, and HTML
+This project was written using JavaScript, CSS and HTML

-## Future Improvements
-Here are some potential improvements that could be made to the game in the future:

-* Add a "Reset" button to allow the player to start a new game without having to refresh the page.
-* Add a user interface to make it more visually appealing.
-* Allow the player to choose how many rounds they want to play.